How to create sprite sheets & animations for Flame Engine

 flutter pub add flame flame_texturepacker

-This command automatically adds the dependencies to pubspec.yaml and runs flutter pub get.
+This adds the dependencies to pubspec.yaml and runs flutter pub get.

 Next, you need to configure the assets.
 Open your pubspec.yaml file and add the following assets section to the flutter configuration.
 Make sure to keep the indentation correct and don't forget the trailing slash: